🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 My last bit of advice would be to opt for nylon ropes if you plan to sail in warmer climates due to their superior weather and UV resistance.

-If you drop anchor regularly, remember that polypropylene rope is kinder on hands, has less tendency to stretch, better resists mold and mildew and floats.
+If you drop anchor regularly, remember that polypropylene rope is kinder on hands, has less tendency to stretch, and better resists mold and mildew and floats.

 So there you have it!
 A rundown of the strongest anchor rope options, including a guide on what thickness and length to buy.
 Now it's over to you to choose wisely.